-To share with you my excitement for this winter season, and hopefully have it rub off on you a bit, I’m sharing some of the best activities to do around and just outside of Portland in the winter.
-There is a pure type of beauty in winter that’s hard to beat, I hope these suggestion will show you just how beautiful the season can be in the Pacific Northwest.
+To share with you my excitement for the winter season, and hopefully have it rub off on you a bit, I’m sharing some of the best things to do in Portland in the winter.

 Ugly Sweater PDX

-It has become somewhat of a tradition to go around and take selfies with all the animals you can find, tagging your pictures with #uglysweaterpdx.
+It has become somewhat of a Portland, Oregon winter tradition to go around taking selfies with all the animals you can find, tagging your pictures with #uglysweaterpdx.
 Clearly, it’s a movement.

 Snowboarding at Mt.
 Hood Meadows

-Now that I’ve tested the slopes myself, I can only agree with the statements I heard before my visit.
+Now that I’ve tested the slopes myself, I can only agree with the local recommendations I heard before my visit.
 Snowboarding or skiing at Mt.
 Hood Meadows seems to be another Portland tradition that’s loved by locals and visitors alike.

 Lloyd Center Ice Rink

-This indoor ice rink is actually open year-round, so you could go ice skating at the height of summer if you want, but what’s more wintery than ice skating!?
+If you are visiting Portland in winter you must stop by the Lloyd Center Ice Rink.
+This indoor ice rink is actually open year-round, so you could go ice skating or play some Portland hockey at the height of summer if you want, but what’s more wintery than ice skating in Portland!?
 Although I prefer the atmosphere of outdoor ice rinks, especially if it’s snowing, this is the next best thing since Portland doesn’t have an outdoor rink that I know of.

-Beer drinking is a favorite winter pastime of many cultures, including the Pacific Northwest, and there are an abundance of breweries in Portland to choose from!
-Now, not all of them are amazing, but there are a good handful that are quality breweries and offer a brewery tour.
-My recommendations for where to find the best free brewery tours would be Bridgeport, Hopworks, and Widmer Brothers.
+Beer drinking is a favorite winter pastime for many cultures and is definitely one of the top things to do in Portland in the winter.
+Luckily, there are an abundance of breweries in Portland to choose from!
+Now, not all of them are amazing, but there are a good handful that are quality breweries and offer brewery tours.

-If you would rather be whisked away to a variety of different breweries there is always the choice of group tours, which cost more money but will give you a good overview of the craft beer scene.
-A few favorites would have to include BrewCycle, BeerQuest, Pedal Bike Tours Oregon Brewery Tour, and Brewvana.
-Yep, there’s a lot here!
+If you would rather experience a variety of different breweries without having to figure out directions to each one, there is always the Portland craft beer group tours.
+They cost more money but will give you a good overview of the craft beer scene in Portland.

 Trail Blazers NBA Game

-Another first for me this winter was seeing a live NBA game – the Portland Trail Blazers vs. the New Orleans Pelicans.
-We won!
-And although I’m a San Antonio Spurs and Golden State Warriors fan through and through, seeing a relatively inexpensive NBA game is still the perfect winter activity to enjoy.
+Although I’m a Golden State Warriors fan through and through, seeing a relatively inexpensive NBA game was still the perfect winter activity to enjoy in Portland this season.

-You can find seats as dirt cheap as under $20 at the Moda Center and there is plenty of craft beer from the likes of Pyramid and 10 Barrel to keep you happy throughout the game.
+You can find seats as cheap as under $20 at the Moda Center, and there is plenty of craft beer from the likes of Pyramid and 10 Barrel to keep you happy throughout the game.

 Snowshoeing at Timberline Lodge

-Mt.
-Hood Meadows may have the best slopes in Oregon, but Timberline is a great place to go snowshoeing and enjoy the winter mountain wilderness.
 Their snowshoeing track is 3/4 miles long and rentals will run you $20/person per day.
-The lodge even offers a moonlight snowshoeing tour at a few select times throughout the year.
+The lodge even offers a moonlight snowshoeing in Oregon tour at a few select times throughout the year.

-Timberline lodge has snowboarding and skiing as well but it’s nowhere as big as Mt.
+Timberline Lodge has snowboarding and skiing facilities as well, but it’s not as big or as good as Mt.
 Hood Meadows.

 Portland Winter Light Festival

-Similar to Wellington’s Lux: Festival of Lights, the festival showcases large-scale light installations and interactive light projections around the waterfront from a variety talented artists.
-And the best part, it’s FREE!
-It’ll be happening from February 3-6 this year, so don’t miss out!
+Similar to Wellington’s Lux: Festival of Lights, this Portland winter lights festival showcases large-scale light installations and interactive light projections around the waterfront from a variety of talented artists.
+And the best part is it’s FREE!
+It happens at the beginning of February every year, so don’t miss out!

 Cozy Up for an Inexpensive Movie Night